Last Updated on March 3, 2022

 Hello friends!
 Do you struggle to find picture frames that you love AND can afford?
 I know I do, especially when it comes to framing large art and photos.
 A couple of years ago I showed you how to create your own large-scale art for around $10.00.
 And I have several tutorials for how to make art/picture frames, like this one that uses 1 x 2 pine boards or this one that uses reclaimed wood.
 But both of those require power tools.
 Well, now I am SUPER excited to show you how to frame any artwork or pictures without any sawing or cutting AND for less than $20!

-The best thing about this DIY picture frame tutorial is that literally, anyone can do it!
+The best thing about this DIY picture frame tutorial is that literally, anyone can do it.
+If you need to frame a piece of canvas art, check out this tutorial for making a DIY canvas frame!
 You do not need any power tools.
 You don’t even need a hand saw.
-You do need a heavy duty stapler, but you could probably even do without that in a pinch!
+You do need a heavy-duty stapler, but you could probably even do without that in a pinch!
 I am going to show you how to create a DIY picture frame for large-scale art (but you can certainly use this same method to make most any size frame)!

 I love large scale graphic art for many reasons.
 Most importantly, I love it because it allows you to decorate a large wall for very, very little money.
 But, as cheaply as you can make the prints themselves, I discovered that framing them out could be expensive or challenging for people to do themselves.
 NOT ANYMORE!
 I have discovered the easiest secret in the whole world for doing this yourself with very little money and even less effort.